 • You knew that your act could result in the deprivation of another person’s property or money.

-• Even if you didn’t specifically intend for the victim to lose money, you can be convicted if you were ‘reckless’ or ‘wilfully blind’ to the obvious risk your actions created.
+• Even if you didn’t specifically intend for the victim to lose money, you were ‘reckless’ or ‘wilfully blind’ to the obvious risk your actions created.

 We will gather financial records, communications, and other evidence that supports your side of the story.
 In complex fraud cases, we introduce forensic accountants or financial experts who can explain technical details to the court.

-Depending on the specific circumstances of your fraud case, the typical defences to consider are categorized into three areas: attacking the intent, challenging the procedure, or establishing a justification.
+Depending on the specific circumstances of your fraud case, the typical defences to consider are summarized below:

 CATEGORY DEFENCE TYPE HOW IT WORKS IN COURT